maxammann/maplibre-architecture/Releasing-the-Mapbox-macOS-SDK.md

 Congratulations, you’re the proud owner of a new release of the Mapbox Maps SDK for macOS!
-The process below takes 20–30 minutes.
+The process below takes 20–30 minutes, most of it [babysitting the compiler](https://xkcd.com/303/).

 ## When to release